Introducing new dry dog food

 As we have adhered to our previous recipes and made only slight tweaks, transitioning over to the new recipes should be easy and enjoyable for your dog.
 However, if your dog is particularly sensitive then please follow the steps below.

 If you’re serving up our food for the ﬁrst time or switching to these new recipes, it’s best to introduce it into your dog’s diet bit by bit over about a week.
 Start with a mix of 4/5 of your current food to 1/5 of the new recipe.
 Day by day, increase the proportions until you’re feeding only the new recipe.
-We aren’t going to continue to sell both but if you would like to get hold of some of our previous recipes to ensure a smooth transition then please get in touch with our customer care team.
 Some dogs will be able to transition fully in one go, others with more sensitivities will need to allow for a gradual transition.
 You as their pet parent will be best placed to make that call for your pet.

 We felt that it was time to give our dry bags a refreshed look which aligns with our tin range and makes it easier to find out all of the information you may need.
 In updating the bags we also had the opportunity to look at our recipes and make some tweaks to ensure that the recipes are now even better.
 In making these ever so slight changes, some recipes have benefited from improved meat content, omega levels and additional taurine.
 We also adjusted our Senior Recipe to remove the millet, so this recipe is now grain free.
 At the same time as changing bag names and designs, we have implemented some new legislation changes which affects the way in which trace elements are declared within the additives declaration which affects all pet foods on the market.
 We currently declare the compound i.e. the amount of Zinc chelate of amino acids hydrate that is added to the food; we now declare the elemental level, i.e. the amount of Zinc that is added to the food.
 E.g. From this: Zinc Chelate of Amino Acids Hydrate …. mg/kg To this: Zinc (as Zinc Chelate of Amino Acids Hydrate) ….mg/kg